DebK76/python-challenge/PyBank/README.md

 The greatest decrease in profits (date and amount) over the entire period

 Lastly, printing the final script for the analysis to the terminal and exporting it as a text file with the results.

+Note: This was a pretty difficult challenge for a beginner like myself.
+I received help from my peers on this assignment, and sourced and used codes I did not author or create from forums such as Stack Overflow, lectures powerpoint, Google, and Chatgpt